Ricky Stanzi: College career

 Stanzi took over as starter at Iowa as a sophomore beginning in the 2008 season.
-He completed 150 passes for 1,956 yards with 14 TDs.
+He completed 150 passes for 1,956 yards with 14 touchdowns.

 On November 7, 2009, during his junior season, Stanzi was replaced by James Vandenberg after suffering a sprained right ankle.
 It was later confirmed that Stanzi had surgery on his ankle.
 Stanzi returned at the conclusion of the season to lead Iowa to an Orange Bowl victory over Georgia Tech.
 Stanzi ended up passing for 2,417 yards and 17 touchdowns in his junior season – completing 56.2 percent of his attempts.

 Stanzi was 14–4 in his career as Iowa's starter going into his senior season, and in July 2010, Stanzi was named to the 2010 Davey O'Brien National Quarterback Award and Manning Award watch lists.
 He was also a finalist for The 2010 Premier Player of College Football Trophy which is awarded based on fan votes.

 Stanzi returned to Iowa in 2010 with nine touchdowns and no interceptions through his first four games.
 He completed 19-of-25 passes with three passing touchdowns on September 24, 2010.

 One of Stanzi's most memorable moments of the 2010 season occurred on November 6 in a game against Indiana, in which he connected with Marvin McNutt for a 52-yard touchdown which put Iowa up 18–13 with 2:56 remaining in the game.
 Stanzi put up big numbers in the 2010 season with a 167.2 quarterback rating along with 22 touchdowns.
 Stanzi ranked third in the nation in passing efficiency.

 Stanzi graduated from Iowa in December 2010 with a B.A. in interdepartmental studies from the College of Liberal Arts and Sciences.